 WithMe Health continues to closely monitor the COVID-19 situation across the country, and we are committed to taking the necessary steps to meet the needs of our clients and our members.
 As additional regulatory guidance and information are made available, we are prepared to adapt our policies and to ensure the appropriate coverage of approved COVID-19 vaccines.
 We will continue to update our communications accordingly.

-Yes, the Food and Drug Administration (FDA) reviewed data from large clinical trials and determined that the vaccines from Pfizer and Moderna are safe and effective for Emergency Use.
+Yes, the Food and Drug Administration (FDA) reviewed data from large clinical trials and determined that the vaccines from Pfizer, Moderna, and Janssen (Johnson & Johnson) are safe and effective for Emergency Use.
 The Centers for Disease Control and Prevention (CDC) also has monitoring systems in place to add an additional layer of safety.
-We recommend downloading the CDC’s V-safe smartphone tool after you receive the vaccine – this tool will help you monitor your health after vaccination and remind you of your next appointment.
+We recommend downloading the CDC’s V-safe smartphone tool after you receive the vaccine – this tool will help you monitor your health after vaccination and will send you an appointment reminder for a second dose if you received the Pfizer or Moderna vaccine.

 In clinical trials, the Pfizer vaccine was 95% effective and the Moderna vaccine was 94.1% effective in preventing COVID-19 illness in people who had no evidence of a previous COVID-19 infection.